 And there’s where junk removal and dumpster rental comes in.

 In this article, we'll be looking at which of these waste disposal methods is better for your needs.
 At the end of each service, you get the same result --- a home with a lot less waste --- but the means of getting there and your requirements may have you lean toward one service over the other.

-When it comes to clearing out your home, consumers have a couple of options: junk removal and dumpster bin rental.
+When it comes to clearing out the clutter in your home, consumers have a couple of options: junk removal and dumpster bin rental.
 A Bin There Dump That dumpster bin is a great way to get rid of material you no longer want or need.
 But there are sometimes advantages to the traditional junk removal route.

 With a dumpster rental, you and whoever else you can convince, cajole or con into helping out will be the ones doing the work (But since you’re doing the work, the cost tends to be less than the junk removal alternative.)